 There are many examples of projects that have come about thanks to the support of Loterie Romande.

-In this period of tremendous upheaval, the Leenaards Foundation is delighted to reaffirm its support for the Orchestre de la Suisse Romande for the 2021/2022 season.
+The Leenaards Foundation is delighted to renew its support for the Orchestre de la Suisse Romande for the 2021-22 season.

 The Leenaards Foundation is committed to stimulating the creative dynamic in the Lake Geneva region.
 It supports initiatives in the fields of culture, age & society and science.